What to See and Learn at Holocaust Museum Houston

 On the first floor, the Memorial Room offers a much needed quiet space to meditate and reflect, and features a Wall of Tears made of 600 hand-painted ceramic tiles representing the six million Jews who died in the Holocaust; as well as a commemorative plaque and soil preserved from Babi Yar, the site of a Nazi massacre in Ukraine.

-HMH’s sole permanent gallery dedicated to art is the Samuel Bak Gallery and Learning Center, located on the second floor, it is filled with surrealistic paintings by Bak, a Polish Holocaust survivor.
+HMH’s sole permanent gallery dedicated to art is the Samuel Bak Gallery and Learning Center.
+Located on the second floor, it is filled with surrealistic paintings by Bak, a Polish Holocaust survivor.

 Image: Holocaust Museum Houston